 desktop-autostart additional bundle from there basically gives the same system.

 A great thing about Clear is that the installation is plug-and-play in comparison with Windows.
 On the latter — with the same Intel hardware — I have to search, install and update each driver manually on first boot and periodically.
 Swupd is an awesome tool for that, as it does everything silently in the background.
 It is my favorite Clear feature by far.

 My current daily setup consists of the i3 window manager with a slightly customized

 .Xresources files.
 I don’t boot often into Gnome and rarely run the apps that come with its bundle.

 I made this choice mainly because of its lightness and simplicity.
-Once learned and customized it can be really efficient while remaining minimal.
-In fact, despite I really like Gnome’s intuitive interface — and also wrote a post about that — it has some issues with low power devices and high resolutions, so it stutters enough to be completely unusable on my laptop.
-I’m waiting to see improvements with the imminent 3.34 release.
+Once learned and customized it can be really efficient while remaining minimal and fast.
+In fact, despite I really like Gnome’s intuitive interface — and also wrote a post about that — the 3.32 version has some issues with low power devices and high resolutions, so it stutters enough to be completely unusable on my laptop.
+The 3.34 release, tested on Fedora 31 Beta fixes those issues, and I’m waiting to try it on Clear.